 Recipe Frequently Asked Questions

 - Is this chili recipe spicy?
-No, I make mine pretty mild in flavor, but you’re welcome to add extra spice, such as hot peppers or cayenne powder, if you prefer.
+No, I make mine pretty mild, but you’re welcome to add extra spice, such as hot peppers or cayenne powder, if you prefer.

-- Is chili freezer friendly?
+- Is chili freezer-friendly?
 Yes, this is a great recipe to freeze.
-Allow chili to cool completely and then freeze either all together or in individual portions, for up to 3 months.
-Make sure to use a freezer friendly, air-tight container.
+Allow chili to cool completely, then freeze either all together or in individual portions for up to 3 months.
+Make sure to use a freezer-friendly, air-tight container.

 - Can other types of beans be used?
-Yes, you can absolutely use other types of beans rather than lentils.
+Yes, you can absolutely use different kinds of beans rather than lentils.

 - Can the vegetables be left out?
-If you prefer a veggie free chili, you can easily leave out the bell peppers.
-You may want to add an extra can of lentils in though.
+If you prefer a veggie-free chili, you can easily leave out the bell peppers.
+You may want to add an extra can of lentils, though.

 Looking For More Vegetarian Lentil Recipes?